cstack/db_tutorial/part3.md

 +typedef struct Table_t Table;
 ```

-I'm making a page 4 kilobytes because that's the default page size on most computer architectures.
+I'm making our page size 4 kilobytes because it's the same size as a page used in the virtual memory systems of most computer architectures.
 This means one page in our database corresponds to one page used by the operating system.
 The operating system will move pages in and out of memory as whole units instead of breaking them up.

 I'm setting an arbitrary limit of 100 pages that we will allocate.
-When we switch to a tree structure, our database won't have a maximum size.
+When we switch to a tree structure, our database's maximum size will only be limited by the maximum size of a file.
 (Although we'll still limit how many pages we keep in memory at once)

 Rows should not cross page boundaries.
 Since pages probably won't exist next to each other in memory, this assumption makes it easier to read/write rows.